sossyh/Unsupervised-Elicitation/README.md

 huggingface-cli login

 ```
-then, Enter your Hugging Face API token.
+then, enter your Hugging Face API token.

 ## Running ICM
 1. Navigate to src folder